 Alappuzha is a little town located in the Indian state of Kerala.
 The small town is famous for its scenic beauty.
 People come here from all over the world to enjoy the beauty of nature.
 The distance to Kochi from Indian metro cities like Bangalore, Chennai, Kolkata, Mumbai, and Delhi is 530 km, 690 km, 2367 km, 1320 km, and 2694 km respectively.

-By Road.
 As previously mentioned, Kochi is one of the most important cities in the southern part of India.
-If you are travelling from Chennai or Bangalore, then you can access a direct bus service for getting to Kochi.
+If you are traveling from Chennai or Bangalore, then you can access a direct bus service for getting to Kochi.
 Once you arrive at Kochi, you can take a bus from the KSRTC bus stand to reach Alappuzha.
 Apart from state buses, there are private buses as well.
 Even private cars are also a great option for a road trip experience.
 February to October is the most convenient time to visit Alapuzzha and enjoy the pleasant weather by the beach.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here